cronvel/terminal-kit/doc/events.md

 * CURSOR_LOCATION: it is emitted in response of a requestCursorLocation(), data contains 'x' & 'y', the coordinate of the cursor.

-* SCREEN_RESIZE: **DEPRECATED!
-Will be removed in the next non-patch version!
-Use the 'resize' event instead!**
-  Currently it is emitted when a terminal resizing is detected, most of time node.js will be notified of screen resizing, and so this event will be emitted, data contains 'width' & 'height', the size of the screen in characters

 * SCREEN_SIZE: **rarely useful** it is emitted in response of a requestScreenSize(), data contains 'width' & 'height', the size of the screen in characters, and 'resized' (true/false) if the size has changed without node.js being notified

 * FOCUS_IN: it is emitted if the terminal gains focus (if supported by your terminal)

 * FOCUS_OUT: it is emitted if the terminal loses focus (if supported by your terminal)

-<a name="ref.event.mouse"></a>
-### 'mouse' event ( name , data )

-* name `string` the name of the subtype of event
-* data `Object` provide the mouse coordinates and keyboard modifiers status, where:
-	* x `number` the row number where the mouse is
-	* y `number` the column number where the mouse is
-	* ctrl `boolean` true if the CTRL key is down or not
-	* alt `boolean` true if the ALT key is down or not
-	* shift `boolean` true if the SHIFT key is down or not

-Activated when grabInput() is used with the 'mouse' options, e.g. `{ mouse: 'button' }`, `{ mouse: 'drag' }` or `{ mouse: 'motion' }`.

-The argument 'name' can be:

-* MOUSE_LEFT_BUTTON_PRESSED: well... it is emitted when the left mouse button is pressed
-* MOUSE_LEFT_BUTTON_RELEASED: when this button is released
-* MOUSE_RIGHT_BUTTON_PRESSED, MOUSE_RIGHT_BUTTON_RELEASED, MOUSE_MIDDLE_BUTTON_PRESSED, MOUSE_MIDDEL_BUTTON_RELEASED: self explanatory
-* MOUSE_WHEEL_UP, MOUSE_WHEEL_DOWN: self explanatory
-* MOUSE_OTHER_BUTTON_PRESSED, MOUSE_OTHER_BUTTON_RELEASED: a fourth mouse button is sometime supported
-* MOUSE_BUTTON_RELEASED: a button were released, however the terminal does not tell us which one
-* MOUSE_MOTION: if the options `{ mouse: 'motion' }` is passed to grabInput(), every moves of the mouse will fire this event, if `{ mouse: 'drag' }` is given, it will be fired if the mouse move while a button is pressed